Skip to content

 • ObservableHybridCache(inner) — wraps the framework HybridCache to emit:

-• Activities under ActivitySource("Hero.Caching") with cache.key, cache.hit, cache.payload.bytes tags.
+• Activities under ActivitySource("FSH.Caching") with cache.system, cache.key, cache.hit (or cache.tag) tags.

 Options